 How to plan the best family volunteer vacation

 - Set a budget and understand the costs

 - Work out the best time for your family to travel

-- Understand what skills and projects would benefit/interest your family
+- Understand what skills and projects best align with your family

 - Understand the accommodation options available to you

 - Apply online and secure your families spot on the program